OSM-Utilities/JOSM-Scripts-HOT/README.md

 - openlocationcode.js
 - geoutils.js

-Further examples are provided in the examples folder.
+Some examples of javascript code for the scripting plugin can be found in the examples/ folder.

 Helpful links:
 - JOSM scripting plugin https://github.com/Gubaer/josm-scripting-plugin